Grand Rebbe, Rav Yoel Teitelbaum Z"L

 He replied, "Let me read you this letter.
 It was written in Yiddish, so I'll translate.

 "To whoever finds this menorah, I want you to know that I constructed it not knowing if I would ever have the opportunity to light it.
 Who knows if I will live till Chanukah to see it being kindled?
 In all probability, going through this war, I will not.
-But if Providence brings this menorah to your hands, you who are reading this letter, promise me you will light it for me and for us, my family, and those who gave their lives to serve G-d Al-mighty."
+But if Providence brings this menorah to your hands, you who are reading this letter, promise me you will light it for me and for us, my family, and those who gave their lives to serve the Aibister

 Aaron Green then looked up at his family and, in a choked-up voice with tears still in his eyes, said, "The letter is signed by my father."